quorrajs/Quorra-docs/getting-started/request-lifecycle.md

 ## Application start & Request lifecycle

 Whenever a Qurra application is started `index.js` script in the application root will be executed.
-From here, Quorra begins the process of starting the application and listening requests.
+From here, Quorra begins the process of starting the application and listening to the requests.
 Getting a general idea for the Quorra bootstrap process will be useful, so we'll cover that now!

-`index.js` file executes the `bootstrap/start.js` script with a callback argument.
-This file creates the new Positron Application object(Positron is the core module that powers Quorra.), which serves as the backbone of Quorra application.
+By far, the most important concept to grasp when learning about Quorra's bootstrap process is Service Providers.
+You can find a list of service providers by opening your `app/config/app.js` configuration file and finding the `providers` array.
+These providers serve as the primary bootstrapping mechanism for Quorra.
+But, before we dig into service providers, let's go back to `index.js`. `index.js` file executes the `bootstrap/start.js` script with a callback argument.
+This file creates the new Positron `Application object`(Positron is the core module that powers Quorra.), which serves as the backbone of Quorra application.

-After creating the Application object, a few project paths will be set and environment detection will be performed.
+After creating the `Application object`, a few project paths will be set and environment detection will be performed.
 Then, an internal Positron bootstrap script will be called with the callback from `index.js`.
-This file lives deep within the Positron source, and sets a few more settings based on quorra application configuration files, such as error reporting, session init etc and initializes application core components like router, view, filter, log, encrypter etc.
+This file lives deep within the Positron source, and sets a few more settings based on quorra application configuration files, such as `request.trustProxyFn`, `cache.etagFn` etc. But, in addition to setting these rather trivial configuration options, it also does something very important: registers all of the service providers configured for your application.

+Simple service providers only have one method: `register`.
+This `register` method is called when the service provider is registered with the application object via the application's own `register` method.
+Within this method, service providers register things with the Application object.
+Essentially, each service provider binds one or more services into the `Application object`, which allows you to access those bound services within your application.
+So, for example, the `MailServiceProvider` registers service `mailer`.
+Of course, service providers may be used for any bootstrapping task, not just registering things with the Application object.

 After initialization of all core components, `app/start` files will be loaded.
 Lastly, `app/routes.js` file will be loaded.
 Once `routes.js` file has been loaded, it returns the callback from the `index.js` file with the